RMSpratt/Pizza-Restaurant/README.txt

 This website was initially developed for a Human-Computer Interaction course as an assignment with free reign over the website content.

+The website is visible at the following link: https://rmspratt.github.io/Pizza-Restaurant/index.html

 DEVELOPMENT
 This website was developed entirely using HTML, CSS, and the sass module for formatting CSS.